pwsdc/pwsdc.github.io/content/posts/2024-06-17-seventh-summer-meeting.md

 # Meeting Schedule for Fall

-Meetings should avoid Thursday nights; Tuesday is preferred.
+Meetings should avoid Thursday nights due to conflicts with other popular clubs.
+In the past, attendees generally agreed that Tuesday evenings were preferred since there are no late CS and CIS classes on that day.
 The officers are considering multiple meetings per week, with one being more laid-back (e.g., game/code jam with prizes).
 However, nothing has been decided yet.

 # Flyers

+Paul presented three potential flyers:
+- The first flyer had a minimalistic design and was symmetrically structured
+- The second flyer had a less structured design, but contained more information
+- The third flyer had smaller dimensions, but kept a similar structure to the first one

-Paul presented three potential flyers.
-There was a general agreement on using the first flyer, with an added Discord link or a Linktree.
-The second flyer was deemed too cluttered.
+There was a general agreement on using the first flyer as the attendees found the minimalistic design easy to quickly glance at.
+The second flyer was deemed too cluttered, with many objects unnecessarily plastered on it.
 The third flyer could be suitable for smaller purposes (e.g., social media/small pamphlet).
+Any flyer that we choose to put out could have a QR code that links to our GitHub page or a Linktree.

-Anyone is open to suggesting additional flyer ideas.
+We encourage anyone to suggest additional flyer ideas!

 # Next Week